berthott/laravel-api-cache/readme.md

 * `lifetime`: The lifetime of the cache in days.
 Defaults to `14`.
 * `key`: A key to add to each redis cache to be able to use a single redis server and avoid name clashes.
 Defaults to`env('CACHE_API_KEY', env('APP_NAME', 'laravel'))`.

+## Architecture

+* The actual caching is done in `ApiCacheService`
+* A store-key is used to connect requests / cached responses to a specific model / entity
+* An `ApiCacheMiddleware` intercepts all http requests and calls `ApiCacheService`
+* The `FlushesApiCache` trait observes creating / updating / deleting models and will clear the cache for the corresponding store

 ## Compatibility

 Tested with Laravel 10.x.